HasnainHSA/React-with-Redux-projects/README.md

 # React-with-Redux-projects
-this repo contains all the practices and code to understand the flow of redux and state management using react-redux (/ (
+this repo contains all the practices and code to understand the flow of redux and state management using react-redux Thung and Toolkit